darrenchilton/weather-fetcher/docs/architecture_and_runbook.md

 Copies {Usage Type} into per-zone rows

 The Usage Type automation is safe to re-run and overwrites the same field deterministically.

+### 5.7 HA Rollup Completion Guard (Readiness Signal)
+Purpose

+Because Home Assistant ingestion and rollup are eventually consistent and may complete after multiple internal passes, the system uses an explicit readiness signal to indicate that Home Assistant–derived data has arrived in Airtable for a given day.

+This avoids false downstream failures caused by automations running before HA ingestion has completed.

+Mechanism: {HA Rollup Present?}

+The WX table includes a formula field:

+Field: {HA Rollup Present?}
+Type: Formula (numeric: 1 or 0)

+Formula:

+IF(
+  OR(
+    COUNTA({Thermostat Settings (Auto)}) > 0,
+    COUNTA({Data Source}) > 0
+  ),
+  1,
+  0
+)

+Semantics

+Returns 1 if any Home Assistant rollup evidence is present

+Returns 0 if HA ingestion has not occurred or failed

+This is a readiness signal only, not a correctness assertion

+Design Rationale

+HA rollups may complete after multiple internal retries

+Some HA automations run at ~02:30am and again later

+Downstream Airtable automations must not assume HA is complete based solely on time

+This guard allows the system to explicitly distinguish:

+Condition	Meaning
+HA Rollup Present? = 1	HA ingestion completed at least once HA Rollup Present? = 0	HA ingestion missing or failed

 ## 6. Weather Normalization (HDD)